 How mid-year changes work in a Health-to-Wealth system

-In a traditional system, you simply adjust your health plan during open enrollment or after a QLE.
-But with WellthCare-a Health-to-Wealth platform that sits alongside existing coverage-mid-year changes can be even more strategic.
+In a traditional system, you adjust your plan during open enrollment or after a QLE.
+With WellthCare—a Health-to-Wealth platform that sits alongside existing coverage—mid-year changes get more interesting.
 For example:

 - Preventive care credits don’t reset – Even if you change health plans mid-year, your earned WellthCare Store dollars and Pension contributions continue because they’re tied to your behavior, not your insurer.